basiclaser/persist/README.md

 # quick start

-add `persist` to any field to have its value persist between page loads. or just add `persist`to the body tag to persist the whole page.
+add `persist` to any input, select, textarea field to have its value persist between page loads. or just add `persist`to the body tag to persist the whole page, or a form tag to persist the form.
 ```
 <input persist type="text"></input>
 ```